Remote sensing for sustainable river management: Estimating riverscape vulnerability for Ganga, the world's most densely populated river basin: Results

 \subsection{Composite Layer for all Approaches}

-To create a composite layer to capture the effect of each variant of AHP across the river buffer, we took a normalized base layer for AHP, and overlaid the outliers (>=2 standard deviations) for each of the difference layers for Mean Fuzzy AHP, Nested AHP, and ANP (Fig 14).
-To understand the distribution of the AHP base layer, and the difference layers for Mean Fuzzy AHP, Nested AHP, and ANP, we also created the histograms of each layer (Fig 15).
+To create a composite layer to capture the effect of each variant of AHP across the river buffer, we took a normalized base layer for AHP, and overlaid the outliers (\(\geq\) 2 SD) for each of the difference layers for Mean Fuzzy AHP, Nested AHP, and ANP (Fig~\ref{fig7}(b-d)).
+To understand the distribution of the AHP base layer, and the distribution of the difference layers for Mean Fuzzy AHP, Nested AHP, and ANP, we also created the histograms of each layer (Fig~\ref{fig8}).
 In the composite layer, the primary colors (red, blue, yellow) were used to depict the outliers for the individual layers, and secondary colors (orange, green, purple) were used when the effects of two AHP variants were combined.
 Given that the outliers could be both positive and negative, we also created separate maps for the two.
+If AHP is greater than the variant, the outliers are positive, and vice versa.
 These composite layers can be used as a way to depict a single variable for river Ganga’s vulnerability with the effect of all AHP variants.
 Through these composite layers, we are illustrating the effect of AHP relative to the unique effects of the variants wherever they disagree with AHP.

-We also selected four important subsections of the river buffer where the composite variable was effective in capturing the effects of each AHP variation (AHP, Nested AHP, and ANP).
-There are some small areas near the river body which had all three outliers.
-We can see the effect of the combination of two variants in Fig 16 subsection C, where there were a lot of outliers for both Nested AHP + ANP (violet) and Nested AHP + Mean Fuzzy AHP (green) variants.
+We also selected four important subsections of the river buffer where the composite variable was effective in capturing the effects of each AHP variation (Mean Fuzzy AHP, Nested AHP, and ANP).
+There were some small areas near the river body which had high variability between AHP and all three AHP variants.
+We can see the effect of the combination of two variants in Fig~\ref{fig9} subsection C, where there was a lot of variability for both Nested AHP + ANP (violet) and Nested AHP + Mean Fuzzy AHP (green) variants.
+The composite vulnerability threshold was set to \(\geq\) 2 SD so that most inter-model variance was silenced, yet differences that exceeded 95\% were highlighted.
+These differences distinguish areas of note such as highlighting particularly vulnerable locations (ANP and Nested AHP); identifying instances where network effects are more important than differences in factor class (ANP) and vice versa (Nested AHP); and cataloging when AHP scores are sensitive to factor weights (Fuzzy AHP).
+These composite highlights may be used by policymakers and project developers to guide specific Ganga River management interventions (e.g., infrastructure upgrades, conservation zoning).
+For instance, the violet areas surrounded by red highlight areas near Varanasi (Fig~\ref{fig9} subsection C) may be prioritized for Ganga rejuvenation efforts.